ollieOsh/BangazonAPI/README.md

 dotnet ef migrations add InitialDBCreation
 ```

 This will read your Models and build the instructions necessary to create corresponding tables in the database based off of your annotations and foreign key relationships.
+To be responsible, you should read the migration file before committing the changes to your database.

 ### Update Database